Nordix/hiredis-cluster/README.md

 Prerequisites:

 * A C compiler (GCC or Clang)
-* CMake and GNU Make
+* CMake and GNU Make (but see [Alternative build using Makefile directly](#alternative-build-using-makefile-directly) below for how to build without CMake)
 * [hiredis](https://github.com/redis/hiredis); downloaded automatically by
   default, but see build options below
 * [libevent](https://libevent.org/) (`libevent-dev` in Debian); can be avoided